srhoton/ctl-kinesis-module/README.md

 ```terraform
 terraform test
 ```
 Note that this uses [Terraform Tests](https://developer.hashicorp.com/terraform/tutorials/configuration-language/test), and does require Terraform 1.7.0 or later.
+Additionally the test suite will do multiple applies, so it will create and destroy resources an AWS account.
+It is recommended to use a test account for this purpose.
 ## Requirements

 No requirements.